-Therefore, the school is hereby directed to report correct provisions of retirement benefits in its audited financial statements and invest an amount equivalent to liability determined by the actuary in plan assets as per the requirement of AS-15 issued by ICAI within 30 days from the date of issue of this order.
+The school has got the actuarial valuation report for its retirement benefits, the amount proposed by the school in its budget has been considered while deriving the fund position of the school with the direction to the school to report correct provisions of retirement benefits in its audited financial statements and invest an amount equivalent to liability determined by the actuary in plan assets as per the requirement of AS-15 issued by ICAI within 30 days from the date of issue of this order.

-From review of the audited income and expenditure account for the FY 2017-18 and 2018-19 it 4. was noted the school has incurred expenditure on 'Other Activities'.
-During personal hearing the school was asked to the submit the ledger account along with supporting documents in relation these expenditures incurred by the school during the above-mentioned period.
+On review of the audited income and expenditure account for the FY 2017-18 and 2018-19, it was noted the school has incurred expenditure on 'Other Activities'.
+During the personal hearing, the school was asked to submit the ledger account along with supporting documents in relation to these expenditures incurred by the school during the above-mentioned period.
 The school submitted the ledger account along with some supporting documents were taken on record.

 From scrutiny of ledger account and review of the supporting documents, it has been noted that the school has paid INR 18,00,000 to Ms. Richa Khurana towards the 'Counselling Charges to students for preparation of exam and to staff for admission related to best practices and the school also reimbursed INR 4,92,000 to her on account of rent.
 Additionally, the school has also paid INR 1,57,000 to Mr. Ashish Khurana for consultancy charges during the above period.
 But the school did not provide the contract copy for this consultancy arrangement made with Ms. Richa Khurana and Mr. Ashish Khurana.
 From the record submitted by the school, it appears that Ms. Richa Khurana and Mr. Ashish Khurana are close relatives however, the school has not provided any explanation on the same.
 In view of the above, the authenticity of the total expenditure of INR 24,49,000 incurred by the school towards counselling and consultancy charges is questionable.

-Accordingly, it been included while deriving the fund position of the school with the direction to the school to recover this amount from society/school management within 30 days from the date of issue of this order
+Accordingly, it has been included while deriving the fund position of the school with the direction to the school to recover this amount from society/school management within 30 days from the date of issue of this order